CJCombrink/SpellChecker-Plugin/README.md

    - Under "*Tools*" -> "*Spell Checker*" the above actions can also be performed.

 ## 4. Useful Widgets

 The following useful widgets are added to the QtCreator user interface to allows the user to interact with the plugin:
 - **Output Pane** at the bottom of the IDE that shows the number of mistakes in the current editor, the misspelled words as well as suggestions for the words.
 From the pane there are controls to handle the mistakes.
 - **Navigation Widget** that can be added that shows all documents that have mistakes along with the number of mistakes on that page.
 Note that this widget will only show parsed files based on the "Only check current editor" setting of the plugin.
 - **Give Suggestions Widget** will give the user the option to replace all occurrences of a mistake in the current file with the specified word.

 ## 5. Settings

 The following settings are available to the plugin

 ### 5.1.
 Parse current file vs current project

 On the "SpellChecker" tab of the Spell Checker Options page is a setting "Only check current editor".
 If this setting is set the plugin will only parse the current open editor, reparsing it when changes are made.
 The results of parsed files will be remembered and still get listed in the Navigation Widget when a new file is opened.

 When this setting is not set the plugin will parse all files in the project when a new project is switched to.
 For large projects this might take a bit of time to parse all files in the project.
 This has been successfully tested with the QtCreator sources.

 ### 5.2.
 Projects to ignore

-A list of projects that will not be checked for spelling mistakes if opened, even of the setting is enabled to scan complete projetcs.
+A list of projects that will not be checked for spelling mistakes if opened, even of the setting is enabled to scan complete projects.

 ### 5.3.
 C++ Document Parser

 The C++ parser can be configured to parse only Comments, only String Literals or both.

 The parser also has settings that affects how the following types of words will be handled: